“It’s a dangerous business, Frodo, going out your door.”

 SOME JUICY FACTS FROM THE LAND OF HOBBITS

-- It took many months of work to finish the movie set – not at all surprising, given the amount of details they went into.
+- It took many months of work to finish the movie set – not at all surprising, given the number of details they went into.
 However, the actual filming lasted just a month for the Lord of the Rings trilogy and only a few days were needed to film The Hobbit scenes!

-- At certain times during shooting, more than 400 people lived on the property, more specifically, on a meadow nearby the movie set.
+- At certain times during shooting, more than 400 people lived on the property, more specifically, on a meadow near the movie set.
 Considering all the accommodation, food and (I can imagine) entertainment that was provided, it must have looked like a mini music festival!

 - The original scenes were made of simple materials such as polystyrene, which means they were not built to last.
 But, as fans who wanted to see where Hobbits “lived” began to flow, the decision was made to build “a real Hobbiton” from more lasting materials.

-There’s more of course!
+There’s more, of course!
 But I’ll let you find out for yourself when you visit the home of the Hobbits. 😉